 The financialization story is the book’s most speculative, and the one where I’m least certain of my conclusions.
 Tom Standage’s coverage of ride-hail and AVs in The Economist provoked much of my initial thinking, especially this editorial on the potential for a mobility monopoly.
 But it was Charles Cheape’s history of the streetcar traction monopolies (free on Archive.org), and Fred Kaufman’s scathing teardown of the market manipulations of food commodities, Bet the Farm, that convinced me this future was more than just some dystopian daydream.

-Also, I secretly suspect David King and David Levinson of being closet Rebeccaists.
-Regardless, their excellent book, A Political Economy of Access was my first encounter with the Rebecca riots, too good a story to pass up.
-For more on the Rebecca riots themselves, the National Archives will serve you well.
+The cover of David King and David Levinson’s excellent book, A Political Economy of Access was my first encounter with the Rebecca riots.
+For more on the Rebecca riots history, the National Archives will serve you well.

 The Bloomeberg-Aspen Initative on Cities and Autonomous Vehicles, which gave birth to Ghost Road, produced a ton of material for city buffs and city leaders to study.
 There’s Taming the Autonomous Vehicle: A Primer for Cities, a great starting point for anyone concerned about making the most of this technology while also keeping it from rolling over us.
 The Atlas of Autonomous Vehicles in Cities maps case studies of over 130 cities piloting and preparing for AVs.
 Every one has something to teach us.

 I highly suggest going down the rabbit hole of AI futures with Nick Bostrom’s Superintelligence: Paths, Dangers, Strategies, which simltaneously manages to be both high-flying and down-to-earth.
 I read the book as soon as it came out, and well if you’ve read this far you understand the impact it had on me.
 Read it for yourself, or read The New Yorker‘s CliffsNotes.